 Saturday Dharma Morning

 The morning takes place in two halves.
-In the first half (starting at 9.30am), we explore one of two Buddhist meditations.
-After the break, starting at 10.15am we will introduce another aspect of Buddhism with an opportunity for discussion.
+In the first half, we explore one of two Buddhist meditations.
+After a short break, we will introduce another aspect of Buddhism with an opportunity for discussion.

 We teach two Buddhist meditation practices: Mindfulness of Breathing, for developing awareness, integration and clarity of mind; and Mettā Bhāvanā (“development of loving kindness”), which brings about a gentle but radical transformation of our emotional world.
 Each week we alternate between the two practices.